ElectraZarafeta/adaptive_cut/README.md

-# Thesis DTU 2022
+# Understanding optimal cuts for unbalanced dendrograms

-This repository contains the implementations for my thesis
+This repository contains the methods implementated as part of my thesis for the MSc Human-Centered AI, Technical University of Denmark (DTU).